gechtech/Group31/README.md

-# – Malicious URL & Phishing Detection Tool
+# – Malicious URL & Phishing Detection Tool with python backend

 this tool is a **Next.js + TypeScript** application designed to detect **malicious and phishing URLs**.